-Assignment of discipline shall be on a progressive basis.
-This means that an administrator has the discretion to increase penalties in the cases of second and third offenses.
+Assignment of discipline shall be on a progressive basis and may include elements of restorative practices, as appropriate, at the discretion of the building administrator.
+Progressive discipline refers to the process by which an administrator has the discretion to increase penalties in the cases of second and third offenses.
+Restorative practices refer to a set of strategies and approaches that focus on building relationships, repairing harm, and restoring a sense of community after conflict or misconduct, rather than simply punishing students for misbehavior.
+It should be noted that a consequence may also incorporate both elements of progressive discipline as well as restorative practices.
 In determining the severity of the penalty or suspension, the Principal or Assistant Principal may consider all relevant factors, including but not limited to the following: